equivalent/equivalent.github.io/_posts/article/2018-12-06-sinatra-on-aws-lambda.md

 So what it means is you write Ruby script, you load the code to AWS Lamda and then when you trigger it.
 That will:

-1. spin up Lambda function (this is when you start being charged $$$)
+1. spin up Lambda function
 2. run your script code (e.g. write some record to DB, process some payment, send an email)
-3. kill Lamda (this is when you will stop being charged)

-The price of execution depends of how much memory you allocate to the Lambda execution and how long it will took to finish.
-If **Lambda spin up + code execution + die** took 100 ms you will pay only  for 100ms (And we are talking like $0.0001 per execution, check [pricing](https://aws.amazon.com/lambda/pricing/))
+3. spin down Lamda (after some time of inactivity)

 > Serverless folks will hate me for using the words "spin up".
-In reality you are not spinning up anything as the AWS Lamda function is Function as a Service (FaaS)
+In reality YOU are not spinning up anything as the AWS Lamda function is Function as a Service (FaaS)
 > therefore provisioning is taken care of by AWS.
-What I mean by "spin up"  is trigger the lamda function.
->
-> BUT this "trigger" is more complex than "run a script".
-You see there
-> is a concept of "cold starts" of Lambda executions; meaning  the Lambda function
-> was not executed for a while, it will take bit longer to execute
-> compared to often executed Lambda functions.
-So it  really feels like Spin
-> up.
->
-> That's why I'll keep on using this term trough out the article in sense of special kind
-> of "trigger"
+All you need to do is invoke it.
+If no availible Lambda is not up it will spin up ("cold start") automatically.

+The price of execution depends of how much memory you allocate to the Lambda execution and how long it will took to finish your code execution.
+But generally we are talking about $0.000001 per execution.

+> Duration is calculated from the time your code begins executing until it returns or otherwise terminates, rounded up to the nearest 100ms.
+The price depends on the amount of memory you allocate to  your function. [pricing](https://aws.amazon.com/lambda/pricing/)

-**If you need to run the same Lambda function 1000 times you have to trigger up 1000 separate Lamba executions** of the same functionality.
+**If you need to run the same Lambda function simultaneously 10 times you have to spin up 10 separate Lamba invocations** of the same functionality.

-> Imagine that if you wanted to do the same thing with VM servers, you would have to lunch 1000 VMs
-> and execute same one script on every one of those VMs and then kill the individual VMs after script finished.
-Lambda
-> is obviously much faster on spin up but principle of execution is
-> similar.
+However next execution of AWS lamda function will be executed on loaded AWS lamda (no spin up is necessary you just invoke code/params on span-up one that is not performing anything)

+1. spin up Lambda function
+2. call handler `#lambda_handler`- from this point is when you start being charged $$$
+3. run your code
+4. return value - from this point is when you stop being charged
+5. call handler  `#lambda_handler`- from this point is when you start being charged $$$
+6. run your code
+7. return value - from this point is when you stop being charged
+8. spin down Lamda (after some time of inactivity)

-The important part is that you are not able to cache anything in the memory for next execution (e.g. no point using Ruby memoize `||=`)
+The important part is that you are not able guarantee that if you  cache something in the memory for next execution, it will get picked up.
+So if you load bunch of dependencies/configurations into the memory they may not be there for the next invocation.

-Yes there is some level of "next Lambda execution will be faster" because first Lamda had a "cold start" but in principle you cannot rely on this.
-Good example what I'm talking about is described in article [AWS Lambda cold starts](https://theburningmonk.com/2018/01/im-afraid-youre-thinking-about-aws-lambda-cold-starts-all-wrong/)
+Therefore "cold start" of AWS Lambda may take some time if your code is too heavy.

 > Also this depends on what programming lang you use in AWS Lambda.
-Java
-> would would notice this far more than  Python or Ruby.
+> Java, C#  would notice slower cold starts far more than  Python or Ruby.

 Bare with me I'll get to the point why all this is important in a minute.

+> More details about this can be found in articles like [AWS Lambda cold starts](https://theburningmonk.com/2018/01/im-afraid-youre-thinking-about-aws-lambda-cold-starts-all-wrong/) or [keep your lambdas warm](https://serverless.com/blog/keep-your-lambdas-warm/)

 ### Plugging in API Gateway